BrendanHiggins/BrendanHiggins.github.io/_posts/2024-12-24-Game-Dev-As-A-Hobby.md

 # Conclusion

 Balancing game development as a side hobby is undoubtedly a demanding undertaking.
-It requires a diverse skill set encompassing art, programming, level design, sounds design, and more.
+It requires a diverse skill set encompassing art, programming, level design, sound design, and more.
 It also demands continuous learning and significant dedication.
 Yet, despite these challenges, the experience can often feel very rewarding.
 Bringing interactive worlds and experiences to life within the unique medium of video games offers a uniquely creative satisfaction, making the effort worthwhile for those willing to persevere.

 One final thought: I have a whole new level of respect for every game out there.
 I used to be quicker to judge, but now I realize it's just like writing a book—easy to criticize, but super hard to actually do well.
 Game development has definitely taught me that.